-- Restart defines when a terminated child process should be restarted.
-A permanent child process should always be restarted, a temporary child process should never be restarted (even when the supervisor's restart strategy is rest_for_one or one_for_all and a sibling's death causes the temporary process to be terminated) and a transient child process should be restarted only if it terminates abnormally, i.e. with another exit reason than normal, shutdown or {shutdown, Term}. - Shutdown defines how a child process should be terminated. brutal_kill means the child process will be unconditionally terminated using exit(Child,kill).
+• shutdown defines how a child process shall be terminated. brutal_kill means the child process will be unconditionally terminated using exit(Child,kill).
 An integer timeout value means that the supervisor will tell the child process to terminate by calling exit(Child,shutdown) and then wait for an exit signal with reason shutdown back from the child process.
 If no exit signal is received within the specified number of milliseconds, the child process is unconditionally terminated using exit(Child,kill).

-If the child process is another supervisor, Shutdown should be set to infinity to give the subtree ample time to shutdown.
+If the child process is another supervisor, the shutdown time should be set to infinity to give the subtree ample time to shut down.
 It is also allowed to set it to infinity, if the child process is a worker.

-Be careful by setting the Shutdown strategy to infinity when the child process is a worker.
+Be careful when setting the shutdown time to infinity when the child process is a worker.
 Because, in this situation, the termination of the supervision tree depends on the child process, it must be implemented in a safe way and its cleanup procedure must always return.

-Note that all child processes implemented using the standard OTP behavior modules automatically adhere to the shutdown protocol.
+Note that all child processes implemented using the standard OTP behaviour modules automatically adhere to the shutdown protocol.